 Several large developments have been announced or completed since the beginning of 2014.
-Atricure, Inc. a medical device maker based in West Chester, announced that in 2016 it will relocate its company headquarters and 200 workers to Mason's OakPark District, near Interstate 71 in the County, which is envisioned as a 250-acre walkable mixed-use development.
+Atricure, Inc. a medical device maker based in West Chester, completed the relocation of its company headquarters and 200 workers to Mason's Oak Park District, near Interstate 71 in the City, which is envisioned as a 250-acre walkable mixed-use development.
 The Mason Tech Center also saw the relocation of several new tenants to its class A office space, the result of a public-private partnership between Mason and Top Gun Sales Performance.
 Companies in residence at the tech center now include ADB Companies, ZeroDay Technologies, Trayak, ConnXus, Cloud Takeoff, and Riverbend Worldwide.
 Intelligrated Inc., one of the region's largest private companies, is also expanding its Mason headquarters at a cost of \$10 million and hiring 238 new employees.
-Further, Mitsubishi Electric Automotive America, Inc., a leading global automotive supplier, and the City of Mason announced that it will undertake an \$80 million expansion of 145,000 additional square feet and create 100 new jobs over the next few years.
+Further, Mitsubishi Electric Automotive America, Inc., a leading global automotive supplier, completed its eighth expansion in the City at a cost of \$80 million, representing 145,000 additional square feet and 100 new jobs over the next few years.

 The health industry has also provided new development in Mason.
-Premier Health, a Dayton-based health system, announced its plans to open an Atrium Health Center in Mason.
-The company will invest about \$11.5 million and create 40 jobs with the renovation of a 44,000 square foot facility in the County.
-The center opened in early 2015, and is working to hire over 500 more people at the new location.
-Also in early 2015, Assurex Health announced plans to build a new headquarters and clinical laboratory in the city, citing the area's access to top talent and strong science partnerships with regional hospitals and universities.
+Premier Health, a Dayton-based health system, opened the Atrium Health Center in Mason in early 2015.
+The company invested about \$11.5 million and created 40 jobs with the renovation of a 44,000 square foot facility in the City, and is working to hire over 500 more people at the new location.
+Also in early 2015, Assurex Health announced plans to build a new headquarters and clinical laboratory in the City, citing the area's access to top talent and strong science partnerships with regional hospitals and universities.
 Construction on the new 60,000-80,000 square foot facility could be completed in 2016.
-Additionally, the Lindner Center of Hope, the 22nd largest hospital in Greater Cincinnati, announced plans to open a second facility, an outpatient clinic, in Mason, adding 20 jobs to the city.
+Additionally, the Lindner Center of Hope, the 22nd largest hospital in Greater Cincinnati, announced plans to open a second facility, an outpatient clinic, in Mason, adding 20 jobs to the City.

-Announced in 2015, Mason is the location of one of the largest private investments in the region in recent years.
-Proctor & Gamble Co. revealed that it will spend \$300 million to build a large research and development center at its Mason campus.
+In 2015, Proctor & Gamble Co. revealed that it will spend \$300 million to build a large research and development center at its Mason campus, which will be one of the largest private investments in the region in recent years.
 The company will move 1,150 employees to the Beauty Innovation Center from its operations in Blue Ash, Ohio.
-Construction began in the summer of 2015 on a 500,000 square foot facility, adding to the company's current 1.5 million square foot presence in the city.
+Construction began in the summer of 2015 on a 500,000 square foot facility, adding to the company's current 1.5 million square foot presence in the City.
 The center will include laboratories, pilot plants and space to conduct focus groups with consumers.